gergelyth/solid-hotel/docs/progdoc/README.md

 ### <ins>Other files</ins>

 The remaining files not mentioned or referred to above should be fairly self-explanatory, or explained in the documentation comments.
 These mostly include component definitions (using [Material UI v4](https://mui.com/)) illustrating data or constructing elements for user interactions and utility functions supporting the logic behind the applications (booking, check-in, check-out).

+Naming conventions for TypeScript/React sources are unfortunately not clearly defined and they usually vary from project to project.
+Based on the dependency libraries, we define the following rules for filenames in our applications:
+1. `caterpillar-case` for element definitions
+2. `PascalCase` for type definitions
+3. `camelCase` for everything else

 <div align="center"> <h2><ins>Testing</ins></h2> </div>